-Activity 24.1

-Build a Personal Job-Search File

-Read pages 66 through 69 regarding resumes.
+Activity 24.1 Build a Personal Job-Search File Read pages 68-70 in the Career Compass regarding resumes.

-Using the Personal Fact Checklist on page 68 of the Compass as your guide, gather all the information you need to create your resume.
+Refer to the Gather the Facts section on page 68 and gather all the information you need to create your resume.
 Choose a safe place to store this information - a hard copy file or electronic personal job-search file (backed-up) - so that you will not have to gather it again!
 Continue to add to your file and make the necessary changes as your life progresses and your experience grows.